Yvvonne2/Final-Digital-Portfolio-PRP372S/README.md

 ![Interview Skills](Interview%20Skills.PNG)

 **Reflection (STAR Technique):**
-**Situation:** I prepared for a mock job interview during work readiness training.
+**Situation:** This module focused on preparing for interviews and understanding what employers look for during the recruitment process.
-**Task:** My goal was to present myself professionally and answer questions confidently.
+**Task:** I aimed to gain practical knowledge and confidence to handle interview questions professionally.
-**Action:** I researched common interview questions and practiced responses.
+**Action:** I practiced answering common interview questions, worked on improving my tone, and learned how to present myself positively.
-**Result:** I performed well, received positive feedback, and learned how to highlight my strengths.
+**Result:** I achieved 80%.
+This helped me understand how to structure my answers, highlight my strengths, and remain calm and confident during real interviews.

 ---